mrfadil10/1337_minishell/README.md

 # Minishell

-A minimal shell implementation inspired by bash, created as part of the 42 School curriculum.
+A minimal shell implementation inspired by bash, created as part of the 1337 Coding School curriculum.
 This project aims to help understand how shells work by implementing basic shell functionalities.

 ## Table of Contents
 - [Overview](#overview)